Institute of Protestant Theology and Religious Education

 Further information and registration options can be found at: https://www.eaberlin.de/seminars/data/2026/02/es-begab-sich-aber-zu-der-zeit

-The Institute of Theology and Religious Education at the University of Oldenburg, together with the religious education centres in Oldenburg and East Frisia, is inviting students to a lecture followed by workshops on various topics relating to the 2026 Abitur.
-Professor Dr Dr Joachim Willems will give a lecture on the topic "What is theological ethics?
-Systematisation using the example of artificial intelligence".
-Entire sixth form courses, but also individual interested students, are cordially invited to get a taste of university life and gain an insight into the diversity of theology studies at the University of Oldenburg.
+The Institute of Theology and Religious Education at the University of Oldenburg, in collaboration with the centres for religious education in Oldenburg and East Frisia, invites pupils to a lecture followed by workshops on various topics covered in the 2026 central Abitur.
+Professor Dr Dr Joachim Willems will give a lecture on the topic ‘What is theological ethics?
+Systematisation using the example of artificial intelligence’.
+Entire sixth-form classes, as well as individual interested pupils, are warmly invited to get a taste of university life and gain an insight into the diversity of theology studies at the University of Oldenburg.

 Further information on registration and the workshop topics can be found in the flyer.